gcalderone/GModelFit.jl/docs/src/customcomp.md

 Besides the [Built-in components](@ref), the user may define any number of custom components to be used in a model.

 A user-defined component shall satisfy the following constraints:
-- it shall be defined as a structure inheriting `AbstractComponent`;
+- it shall be a structure inheriting from `GModelFit.AbstractComponent`;

-- the structure fields shall contain the component parameters as `Parameter` object(s), e.g.:
+- the component values shall be defined as fields with type `Parameter`, e.g.:
 ```julia
 struct MyComponent <: AbstractComponent
 	param1::Parameter